-- 32. Minimum concrete compressive strength shall be in accordance with Table R402.2. - 33.
+- 36. Minimum concrete compressive strength shall be in accordance with Table R402.2. - 37.
 Footings.
 All exterior walls shall be supported on continuous solid or fully grouted or concrete footings, or other materials as specified in Section R403.1 and shall be supported on undisturbed natural soil or engineered fill.
-Section R403.1 - 34.
-Footings supporting deck posts shall provide lateral restraint in accordance with R507.8.1. - 35.
+Section R403.1 - 38.
+Footings supporting deck posts shall provide lateral restraint with manufactured connectors or a minimum embedment of 12 inches in accordance with R507.4.1 - 39.
 Minimum depth.
-Bottoms of all footings supporting exterior walls, bearing walls, walls supporting braced wall panels, and pier and column footings shall extend beyond the frost depth (not less than 12 inches below finished grade for locations below 2,500' elevation, 18 inches at/above 2,500' and below 4,000' elevation, and 24" at/above 4,000' elevation).
-Sections R403.1.3.4 and R403.1.4 - 36.
+All exterior footings, and interior footings supporting bearing walls or braced wall panels cast monolithically with a slab, shall be placed a minimum of 12 inches below finished grade on undisturbed ground surface.
+Bottoms of all footings supporting foundation walls, piers and other permanent supports shall also extend beyond the frost depth (not less than 18 inches at/above 2,500' and below 4,000' elevation, and 24" at/above 4,000' elevation) unless otherwise protected in accordance with R403.1.4.1.
+Sections R403.1.3.4 and R403.1.4 - Exception: Frost depth/protection is not required for decks not supported by a dwelling, or free-standing accessory structures with an eave height of 10 feet or less and a building area of 600 square feet or less (400 square feet or less for other than light-frame construction). - 40.
 Minimum size for continuous concrete or masonry footings shall be in accordance with Table R403.1 and Figure R403.1(1) or R403.1.3, as applicable.
 Plain isolated square or round footings shall be permitted subject to the limitations in R403.1.7.1 and R403.1.7.2.
-Sections R403.1.1 and R403.1.7. - 37.
+Deck footings shall be sized in accordance with Table R507.3.1.
+Sections R403.1.1, R403.1.7, and R507.3.1 - 41.
 Slope.
 The top surface of footings shall be level.
 The bottom surface of footings shall not have a slope exceeding 1 in 10.
 Footings shall be stepped where it is necessary to change the elevation of the top surface of the footing or where the slope of the bottom surface of the footing will exceed 1 in 10.
-Section R403.1.5 - 38.
+Section R403.1.5 - 42.
 Ground clearance.
 Wood siding, sheathing and wall framing on the exterior of a building shall have a clearance of not less than 6 inches from the ground.
-Section R317.1 - 39.
+Section R317.1 - 43.
 Footings on or adjacent to slopes.
-The placement of buildings and structures on or adjacent to slopes steeper than one unit vertical in three units horizontal shall conform to Sections R403.1.9.1 through R403.1.9.4.
-Refer to Fig. R403.1.9.1. - 40.
+The placement of buildings and structures on or adjacent to slopes steeper than one unit vertical in three units horizontal (33% slope) shall conform to Sections R403.1.9.1 through R403.1.9.4.
+Refer to Fig. R403.1.9.1. - 44.
 Expansive soils.
 Foundations and floor slabs for buildings located on expansive soils shall be designed in accordance with Chapter 18 of the Building Code (OSSC).
+Section R403.1.10

-Section R403.1.10 - 41.
-Seismic reinforcing.
+45. Seismic reinforcing.
 Concrete stem walls and footings shall be provided with a minimum of one No. 4 bar within 12 inches of the top of the wall and within 3-4 inches of the bottom of the footing, with support and cover in accordance with Section R403.1.3.5.